HactarCE/Yalbi/old/morphology.md

 # Morphology

-Most of Ithkuil's categories have been reformed into [derivational suffixes](suffixes.md); most of the rest have been modified somewhat.
+Most of Ithkuil's categories have been transformed into [modifiers](modifiers.md), the reincarnation of derivational suffixes.
+Others have been replaced with [derived roots](roots.md), which operates as a more powerful SSD.
+The rest have been, for the most part, vastly simplified.

 * [Case](#case)
 * [Case-frame](#case-frame)